What This Guide Covers

 Getting to the Beaches

 Sydney’s beaches stretch along a wide and varied coastline, and while they sit outside the city centre, most are easy to reach using public transport.
 In many cases, public transport is not only more convenient than driving, but also faster and far less stressful, especially during busy weekends and summer months.
+Many of these beaches also feature prominently in our broader Sydney travel guide guide, where you can see how they fit into a complete Sydney itinerary.

 Each major beach area is served slightly differently, so knowing which transport option works best can save time and avoid unnecessary transfers.
 In most cases, you will combine trains, buses, ferries, or light rail with a short walk at the end.